zlehmann/js-object-oriented-bind-call-apply-readme-v-000/README.md

   }
 }
 ```

 We've now added the `sayHello` method to our `User` constructor function.
-A method in JavaScript is a function that is attached to an object via a property.
-In this case, `sayHello` is a method.
+Because a method is just a function that is attached to an object via a property, `sayHello` is a method.
+We call `User` a function, and not a method, because it's a standalone function and not a property of any object.

+It's a semantic distinction.
+All methods are also functions.
+We just use
+"method" as a convention when we communicate that lets other people know
+that we mean a function that is part of an object.

 It's important to note that we use `this` twice in relation to the `sayHello` method.
 We use it once: `this.sayHello`, where `this` is referencing the object we'll create (as long as we invoke the function with the `new` keyword).
 The `this` keyword is probably the most confusing concept in JS so for now let's just assume it works like Ruby's `self` and refers to the instance of the object we're refering to.